sumitsinghpal/flight-price-prediction/README.md

 - Duration: Total duration of the flight.
 - Total_Stops: Total stops between the source and destination.
 - Additional_Info: Additional information about the flight
-- Price: The price of the ticket
+- Price: The price of the ticket.

 # data collection
 - collected data buy using data scraping tool octoprase and used insta data scraping google extender